matcracker/BlocksConverter/README.md

 ### /convertqueue

-Allows to manage worlds to be converted.
+Allows managing worlds to be converted.
 It's useful when you need to convert more than one world.

 **Syntax**: /convertqueue <add|remove|status> [world_name|all]